Pauan/nuit/README.rst

 ----

 The Unicode byte order mark ``U+FEFF`` is invalid everywhere except as the first character in the stream.
 It is used for encoding and is an implementation detail.
-Thus, it has no effect on indentation, is not included in strings, etc.
+Thus, it has no effect on indentation, is not included in strings, etc. In other words, aside from using it to decode the stream of bytes, it should be completely ignored by the parser.

 ----